pluralsight/guides/in-review/sql/getting-the-consolidated-sum-of-transactions-grouped-by-currency-just-using-mysql/article.md

 ## Combining Both

-Looks like we have got what we needed.
-It's the multiplier!
+Looks like we have got what we needed: the multiplier!
 When the value of the result is multiplied with the amount, the total amount can be summed.
 With the multiplier as well as a parameter, the SQL query looks like:

     SELECT SUM(`Amount`) AS `Total`, `Currency`, `Direction`, ( CASE